 Ray also made many other contributions to our knowledge of plants, from coining terms such as pollen to discovering that trees could be dated by counting their rings.

 Ray also believed we all have a duty to conserve the environment.
 He wrote, ‘The earth belongs to God.
 He has entrusted it to us … He will hold us responsible for our discharge of this trust.’

-This garden is maintained by the John Ray Trust and refurbished in 2009, assisted by a bequest from the Late Sir John Ruggles-Brise, a Patron of the Trust and a grant from Trinity College Cambridge.
-The refurbishment was undertaken by Cameron Landscapes
+The Trust refurbished the garden in 2009, assisted by a bequest from the Late Sir John Ruggles-Brise, a Patron of the Trust and a grant from Trinity College Cambridge.
+The refurbishment was undertaken by Cameron Landscapes.

 Paul King of King and Co, The Tree Nursery generously donated the tree in the middle of the square.
 Langthorns Plantery supplied the plants in the four oak planters.

 In 2019 the Trust installed new garden signs, telling visitors more about John Ray and the plants in the garden.